Innoactive/Creator/.Documentation/articles/pro/03-desktop-mode.md

 ## Advanced Mode

-An advanced desktop mode with more features and more possibilities to interact with your scene will come soon.
+An advanced desktop mode with more features and more possibilities to interact with your scene is planned.

 ## Extending the Desktop Mode